Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2021-05-18-the-2021-first-editorial-board-meeting-was-held.md

 - Editor, Communications Society Magazine (Japanese Edition) Hiroyuki Tsuji (NICT)

 Thank you very much for your contribution to the editorial activities of Communications Society for a long time.
 We regret that we could not hold the meeting face-to-face due to the Covid-19 disaster.
-In particular, I regret that we could not have a social gathering at all.
+In particular, we regret that we could not have a social gathering at all.
-I would like to plan a reunion when things settle down.
+We would like to plan a reunion when things settle down.

-I wish you all the best in your future endeavors.
+We wish you all the best in your future endeavors.

 Takaya Yamazato, <br>
 Chair, Editorial Board, <br>